-House Bill 5787 would amend the Michigan Business Tax Act (MCL 208.1435) to require the Michigan Historical Center to give preference to an applicant for an historic preservation credit if the applicant agrees in writing to (1) hire only residents of Michigan to assist in the rehabilitation of a historic resource, unless the Center determines that it cannot be completed using only state residents; and (2) contract with businesses that agree to hire only Michigan residents to assist in the rehabilitation, unless the Center determines otherwise.
+House Bill 5787 (H-3) would amend the Michigan Business Tax Act (MCL 208.1435) to require the Michigan Historical Center to give preference to an applicant for an historic preservation credit if the applicant agrees in writing to hire only residents of Michigan to assist in the rehabilitation of a historic resource, unless the Center determines that it cannot be completed using only state residents for one or more of the following: (1) to the extent necessary to comply with federal law or regulation concerning the use of federal funds or(2) to the extent that key management personnel or individuals with special skills, who are not residents of this state, are needed.

-A qualified business taxpayer could not claim a credit unless the taxpayer enters into a contract with the Center that provides that, for any work on the rehabilitation plan, the taxpayer will not hire or contract with a business entity that hires an individual who is not authorized under federal law to work in the U.S. and that the taxpayer will comply with applicable federal verification requirements.
+A qualified business taxpayer could not claim a credit unless the taxpayer enters into a contract with the Center that provides that, for any work on the rehabilitation plan, the taxpayer will not knowingly hire or contract with a business entity that knowingly hires an individual who is not authorized under federal law to work in the U.S. and that the taxpayer will comply with applicable federal verification requirements.